grammophone/Grammophone.Tasks/README.md

 # Grammophone.Tasks
 This .NET Standard 2.0 library contains utlilties built on Task Parallel Library.
+The library has no dependencies.

 ### `ChannelsTaskQueuer<C>`
 This class maintains separate task queues per individual channels and appends tasks to them.